-Sociology is the study of individuals, groups, and society – important things to teach the next generation.
-This is your chance to help your students understand more about social issues and analysis of interactions of small-scale interactions and large-scale institutions, including the effects of gender, social class, religion, and other aspects of culture and society.
-At Wayne State, you’ll develop the tools you need to become a successful sociology teacher at the junior high and high school levels.
-With your degree to teach sociology, you’ll be able to help your students prepare to positively contribute to an increasingly diverse society.
+Sociology is the scientific study of individuals, groups, and society – important things to teach the next generation.
+With a sociology education degree, you can help students understand more about social issues and the analysis of small-scale interactions and large-scale institutions, including the effects of gender, social class, race, religion, and other aspects of culture and society.
+At Wayne State, you will develop the tools you need to become a successful sociology teacher at the junior high and high school levels.
+With a sociology education degree, you’ll be able to help your students prepare to positively contribute to an increasingly diverse society.

 Percent of recent WSC graduates employed or in graduate school